 New Oriental China established the first full-time private primary and secondary school in Yangzhou in 2002.
-This is a private boarding school for students in grades one to twelve seeking a full curriculum taught in both Chinese and English, with a strong emphasis on English language training.
+This is a private boarding school for students in grades 1 to 12 seeking a full curriculum taught in both Chinese and English, with a strong emphasis on English language training.
 We target parents who desire to provide their children with a global vision and an understanding and appreciation of both traditional Chinese culture and the modern world, a competitive advantage in academics and social development and English language proficiency.
 Our goal is to develop the Yangzhou school, and other new schools to be established in the future, into elite schools whose students consistently gain acceptance into the top universities in China and around the world.

 We attempt to immerse our students in the English language at an early age through native English speaking teachers and activities designed to emphasize early and significant exposure to a bilingual environment.
 The Yangzhou private school has a capacity of up to 4,000 students.
-In our fiscal year ended May 31, 2009, we had over 3,400 students at the Yangzhou school, approximately 68% of whom came from Yangzhou, with the remainder from various parts of China.
+In our fiscal year ended May 31, 2010, we had over 3,500 students at the Yangzhou school, approximately 68% of whom came from Yangzhou, with the remainder from various parts of China.
 Our students must take an admission test and undergo an interview to gain acceptance into our school.

 There are over 280 teachers and 320 supporting staff at the Yangzhou school.
 The school has been regarded as one of the best primary and secondary schools in the local market since shortly after its inception.
-In our fiscal year ended May 31, 2009, the school accepted 1,173 students out of over approximately 2,000 applicants from the local market as well as elsewhere in China.
-All students of class of 2009, the first class to graduate from the Yangzhou school, were admitted by the top 100 universities in the U.S.
+In our fiscal year ended May 31, 2010, the school accepted 1,156 students out of over approximately 1,800 applicants from the local market as well as elsewhere in China.

 The Yangzhou school has received various accreditations from local authorities.
 We work closely with the local educational authorities to make sure that our curriculum is compatible with public school curriculums and covers the full spectrum of required courses.
 We have also expanded our curriculum to include subjects, activities and techniques that teach the students to learn and think independently.
 There is less emphasis on memorization and recitation and greater emphasis on creative thinking and analytical activities.
 We use computers as a major part of our teaching and learning methods and encourage students to learn in an interactive format.
-In our fiscal year ended May 31, 2009, tuition at the Yangzhou school ranged from RMB5,000 to RMB10,000 per year.
+In our fiscal year ended May 31, 2010, tuition at the Yangzhou school ranged from RMB5,000 to RMB10,000 per year.